QI2501A/resume-builder/README.md

 - Fill out Basics, Contact, Links, Education, Experience, Certifications
 - Use “Save skills” to commit the skills list from the textarea
 - Toggle dark/light using the button in the sidebar
-- Export via “PDF” or “Word” buttons (bottom-right)
+- Export via “PDF” or “DOCX” buttons (bottom-right)
+- Import/Export your data as JSON from the sidebar
+- Toggle “Keep to 1 page (compact)” to shrink spacing/fonts

 Tip: The exported PDF/Word reflects exactly what you see in the preview area.

 ## File Overview

-- `src/ResumeBuilder.jsx` — Main app UI and export logic
+- `src/ResumeBuilder.jsx` — Main app UI and export logic (PDF/DOCX/JSON, autosave)
 - `src/index.css` — Handcrafted theme, components (`.btn`, `.input`, `.card`), layout utilities, and print styles
 - `index.html` — App shell and Inter font include